User37som/https-github.com-dordnung-Stammwiki/Stamm-Changelog.md

 See what has changed between Stamm versions.

 ## 2.24
+- Fixed a save error from previous version

+## 2.24
 - Fixed a bug that all player points were reset when only should reset one player

 ## 2.23